A Generalised Theory of Proportionality in Collective Decision Making: Priceable Outcomes

 Stable-priceable outcomes might not exist, but if they do, they have very good fairness-related properties.

 \begin{theorem} For elections with matroid constraints all stable-priceable outcomes satisfy EJR.
 For elections with general constraints each stable-priceable outcome such that all candidates $c$ have a common price $\pi_c = \pi$ satisfies EJR. \end{theorem} \begin{proof} Let $W$ be a stable-priceable outcome.
-Towards a contradiction assume that there is a group of voters $S$ who deserve $\ell$ candidates, but each of them approves fewer than $\ell$ members of $W$.
+Towards a contradiction assume that there is a group of voters $S$ that deviates in $W$.
+Let $\ell=\max_{i \in S} u_i(W) + 1$.
 We will first prove that there exists a not-selected candidate $a \in \bigcap_{i \in S} A_i \setminus W$, the price of which satisfies the following inequality:

 Let us start with the case of matroid constraints.
 We first consider the set $W'$ of candidates from $W$ that can be feasibly-exchanged with the candidates from $\bigcap_{i \in S} A_i \setminus W$, that is: